influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/logs.md

 ### Write logs to stderr

-If you run InfluxDB directly, using `influxd`, all logs will be written to `stderr`.
-You may redirect this log output as you would any output to `stderr` like so:
+To redirect the log output as you would any output to `stderr`, do the following:

+1. Run InfluxDB directly by using `influxd` in your terminal.
+2. Run this query to redirect the log output.
 ```bash
 influxdb-meta 2>$HOME/my_log_file # Meta nodes
 influxd 2>$HOME/my_log_file # Data nodes